Ken O'Dea

 James Kenneth O'Dea (March 16, 1913 – December 17, 1985) was an American professional baseball player.
 He played in Major League Baseball (MLB) as a catcher for the Chicago Cubs (1935–38), New York Giants (1939–41), St. Louis Cardinals (1942–46), and Boston Braves (1946).

 O'Dea had the misfortune of playing on the same teams alongside some of the best catchers in the National League, which limited his playing time.
 Although he played most of his 12-year MLB career as a backup catcher, O'Dea was considered one of the best defensive catchers in the major leagues prior to World War II.

 Baseball career

 Minor league

-Born in 1913 in Lima, New York, O'Dea began his baseball career at the age of 18 in 1931 with the Greensboro Patriots of the Piedmont League.
+O'Dea was born on March 16, 1913, in Lima, New York, to an Irish father and an Irish American mother.
+O'Dea began his baseball career at the age of 18 in 1931 with the Greensboro Patriots of the Piedmont League.
 He produced a .333 batting average while playing for the Keokuk Indians in 1932.
 Although his hitting would taper off, it was his defensive abilities as a catcher that made him stand out.
 He played in the minor leagues for four years.
+O'Dea had four athletic brothers, two of whom made the minor leagues as well.